tony-aw/subsets/README.md

   - Support lists.

   - Support the following data.frame-like objects: data.frame,
-    data.table, tibble, and tidytable class, and objects derived from these classes.
+    data.table, tibble, and tidytable class, and classes that are straight-forward inheritors from these classes (such as sf-data.frames or sf-data.tables).

   - Support for the column selection sub-setting used in ggplot2’s `aes()` function.